Are Online Paternity Tests Accurate?

 We’re ready to help.
 Call us at 302.527.1789

 I live in New York State.
-Can I do a home paternity test?
+Can I do an at-home paternity test?

 Per the New York State Department of Health (NYSDOH), New York residents can only do a legal paternity test with a prescription from their doctor or attorney.
 See testing guidelines for New York State here.